 Types of accommodation in Santiago

 Most of the accommodation in Santiago comes in the form of 'piezas' or apartments.
 It is also possible to find houses for rent, and some expats prefer those in gated complexes, especially in the more expensive areas of the city.

 Both furnished and unfurnished accommodation are available, though apartments that are fully stocked usually cost more.
-Unfurnished apartments will generally come with no furniture or appliances, so expats should try to negotiate to include major appliances like a refrigerator and oven.
+Unfurnished apartments will generally come with no furniture or appliances, so expats should try to negotiate to include major appliances such as a refrigerator and oven.

 Finding accommodation in Santiago

 Using personal connections is the most popular way to find accommodation in Santiago.
-One of the best ways for expats to find good accommodation fast is to talk to people about it - anyone from a colleague to a friendly shopkeeper in the desired neighbourhood might be able to lend a hand.
+One of the best ways for expats to find good accommodation quickly is to talk to fellow expats or locals – anyone from a colleague to a friendly shopkeeper in the desired neighbourhood might be able to lend a hand.

-If this doesn't pan out, there are also a number of rental agencies that specifically cater to the expat community.
+If this doesn't pan out, there are also a number of rental agencies and relocation companies that specifically cater to the expat community.
 These service providers make finding accommodation much simpler but far more costly.
 The good news is that the final fee for the agent will typically be split between the tenant and landlord.

 It's important to note that a fluency in, or at least a basic command of, Chilean Spanish will be of great help during the initial property search and later negotiations.
 It might be useful to bring along a friend who is a local – this way expats are far likelier to get a better deal.